 Airtight Construction, Built-In

-STARC’s panels exceed ICRA Class IV protocols, with no extra taping or tools needed.
-The anodized aluminum frame has integrated tongue and groove seal elements that lock one panel right into the next, eliminating the risk of contaminants exiting the construction zone.
-When installed using high-capacity negative air machines, our panels with closed-cell foam rubber top and bottom gaskets ensure an airtight connection to both the ceiling and floor.
-Once installed, the panels never need adjustments or tightening to maintain airtight integrity.
+STARC’s panels exceed ICRA Class IV protocols, with no extra taping or tools required.
+The anodized aluminum frame has integrated tongue and groove seal elements that lock one panel into the next, eliminating the risk of contaminants exiting the construction zone.
+When installed using high-capacity negative air machines, our panels with closed-cell foam rubber gaskets maintain negative air pressure within acceptable requirements*.